bdobyns/silver-funicular/php-aws-eb-example/Readme.md

 should pick one and advise you on how it's done in your project.
 Better yet, he'll encapsulate the details in a simple `deploy.sh` script for everyone to use.

-### Switch Between Environments

-Select the environment you want to use by listing them, and then choosing one.  `eb deploy` deploys by default to the envronment you

-last selected with `eb use`.

-    eb list
-    eb use develop

 ### Get SSH Access To Your Instance